porter-finance/v1-core/docs/interfaces/IBond.md

 function withdrawExcessPayment(address receiver) external nonpayable
 ```

-The Owner can withdraw any overpaid payment token in the contract.
+The owner can withdraw any excess paymentToken in the contract.

 #### Parameters